 What is Ramadan

 So what exactly is Ramadan?
 Ramadan is the ninth month in the Islamic calendar.
 It was the month that the Quran (Islam’s holy book) was revealed to the Prophet Muhammad.
-Throughout the month, Muslims read through the Quran as a way to renew their faith and belief each year.
+For those of you unfamiliar with Islam, you can take a read through the Everything Understanding Islam Book to get a primer on Islamic beliefs.
+Many Muslims use this month to read through the Quran as a way to renew their faith and belief each year.

 Muslims follow a lunar calendar, so the dates of Ramadan always shift.
 It falls approximately eleven days earlier each year.
 The month itself starts from the first sighting of the new moon, and lasts until the next new moon, roughly 30-31 days.
 During this whole time period, Muslims abstain from eating from sunrise to sunset.
 They have a breakfast, called sahur, before the sun rises.
 And the fast is broken at sunset with a meal called iftar.